The Story of My Life

 My next opportunity was at Caliterra in the Wyndham Hotel, running the restaurant and banquets.
 Eventually I was named regional Executive Chef, managing nine hotels.

 During this time I competed at the prestigious Bocuse D’Or USA, the ultimate culinary competition against 27 other countries.
 There were many long days and nights preparing for the competition, but it was so much fun.
 It was an honor to be one of the top three chefs in the U.S. both times I competed.

-My team includes not only the kitchen staff and front of house, but everyone it takes to run the hotel, from housekeeping to engineering, to the front desk.
-I take my kitchen crew to farms, to make cheese, to shop at farmers’ markets.
-We buy whole animals, make our own sausages and challenge each other with internal competitions.
-It’s a great working environment and I’m fortunate to work with a great staff.
-It is a very busy place; we always have something going on and I love that.
+My team included not only the kitchen staff and front of house, but everyone it takes to run the hotel, from housekeeping to engineering, to the front desk.
+I took my kitchen crew to farms, to make cheese, to shop at farmers’ markets.
+We would buy whole animals, make our own sausages and challenge each other with internal competitions.
+It was a great working environment and I’m fortunate to have worked with a great staff.
+It is a very busy place; we always had something going on and I love that.